onvx/Jumpers-For-Goalposts/README.md

-# Jumpers for Goalposts
+# Fruit Cigs

 Build your team, go from the schoolyard to the top of the football pyramid, one +1 at a time.
-Jumpers for Goalposts is a retro football sim that revels in simple pleasures and gives you space to create your own narrative.
+Fruit Cigs is a retro football sim that revels in simple pleasures and gives you space to create your own narrative.

 A love letter to FIFA, Championship Manager, Ultimate Soccer Manager, and This Is Football.